 A slice of watermelon is a healthy, refreshing, tasty snack on a sweltering summer day.
 The popular fruit has many health benefits, including low calories, and vital nutrients like Vitamin A, potassium, and the antioxidant lycopene, among other vitamins and minerals.

 Watermelon is a healthier alternative than more sugary snacks, like ice cream, that people may otherwise choose.
 A common question among many pet owners is whether dogs can eat watermelon.
 For many pet owners, dogs are a part of family summer activities.
-Owners should know if it is okay to share pieces of watermelon with dogs as a summertime treat.
-In this article, we review safety precautions and how owners can feed watermelon to dogs.
+Pet parents should know if it is okay to share pieces of watermelon with dogs as a summertime treat.
+In this article, we review how pet parents can feed watermelon to dogs, and safety precautions to know, which includes avoiding having your dog eat watermelon with seeds or rinds.

 Is It Safe for Dogs to Have Watermelon?

 Is watermelon actually safe for dogs?
-The answer is yes, but in moderation and with the supervision of their owner.
+The answer is yes, dogs can have watermelon, but in moderation and with the supervision of their owner.
 Making sure these two things happen will ensure that the dog enjoys the fruit without any side effects.

 Avoid Feeding Dogs Certain Parts of The Watermelon